benmfaul/XRTB/README.md

 =====================================
 You can run RTB4FREE as an systemd service.
 There is an systemd script located at ./XRTB/rtb4free.service.

-copy the rtb4free.service file to /etc/systemd/system
+$sudp cp rtb4free.service /etc/systemd/system
-sudo systemctl daemon-reload
+$sudo systemctl daemon-reload

 Start the Bidder
 -------------------------------